tableau-mkt/components-boilerplate/template/homepage.md

 ## Overview

-Welcome to the the Tableau Style Guide!
-This style guide is a curated collection of components used to build websites and pages with the Tableau corporate brand.
+Welcome to the the Style Guide!
+This style guide is a curated collection of components used to build websites and pages with the a unified style and brand.
 Explore the style guide with the navigation on the left to find working examples of components as well as any variations (modifiers) and markup examples.

-Please note that this is a living style guide which automatically reflects the latest updates and additions.
-Components will occasionally be updated, added, and possibly even removed.

 ![](https://media.giphy.com/media/xTiTnHMbep19cuNnoY/giphy.gif)